Back Pain - Are You One Of The 33%?

 Occasionally some supplemental medication may be needed to help get the ball rolling.
 What approach to take is always guided by the assessment findings of a particular individual, no two back management programmes are ever the same.

-At the end of the day, our goal is always to try and help alleviate pain, improve a quality of life as well as trying to provide ways to help the back pain sufferer cope well without developing an over reliance on therapy or the medical system.
+At the end of the day, our goal is always to help alleviate pain, improve a quality of life as well as trying to provide ways to help our clients cope well and self manage without developing an over reliance on therapy or the medical system.